What You Want To Know

 No. We hold the belief that learning happens naturally and in many different ways.
 Self-directed learning emerges from a child's own experiences and activties that they choose to pursue.

-Does my learner have to attend both days?
+Does my learner have to attend all three days?

-Learners are not required to attend both days, but due to our desire to build community, we ask that they attend consistently.
+Learners are not required to attend all days, but due to our desire to build community, we highly recommend at least 2 days a week.
 We want your child to get the most out of our program!

 What does it cost